alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/blood-grouping-tissue-types-therapeutic-substances.markdown

 You can get relief if you’re either:

 - a public institution or laboratory, eg Strategic Health Authorities, public health laboratories, all schools of pharmacy, medical schools, medical research council and registered charities
-- a private establishment approved by the Department of Health (DoH)
+- a private establishment approved by the National Import Relief Unit (NIRU)

 ##Goods eligible for relief